ajuliathereza/ajuliathereza/README.md

  ##
  ##
  ##
- I'm a student of Systems Analysis and Development and audio production.
+ I'm a student of Systems Analysis and Development, Network, Cybersecurity and audio production.
 I've been working for a long time on music education and had many students of different musical instruments.

 Now, I'm dedicating myself to improving my programming skills with projects increasing my portfolio;